FAQ

 What is my time commitment as a volunteer?

-All volunteers must attend a Staff Development Weekend (SDW) in early June (Friday evening through Sunday afternoon) and Camp week in late July/early August.
+All volunteers must attend a Staff Development Weekend (SDW) in late May/early June (Friday evening through Sunday afternoon) and Camp week in late July/early August.
 This week is a 7 day/24 hour commitment running from Saturday to Saturday.

 What’s Staff Development Weekend?

-Staff Development Weekend (SDW) is a weekend preceding Camp week (usually in early June) where all staff gather at Camp to get acquainted, train, plan, organize, and participate in a reunion of the previous year’s campers and staff.
+Staff Development Weekend (SDW) is a weekend preceding Camp week (usually in late May/ early June) where all staff gather at Camp to get acquainted, train, plan, organize, and participate in Family Fun Day on Sunday.

 How many program volunteers does TKT accept?